When your spouse asks you for a divorce, there are things you should do immediately to protect your personal and

 Focus on the following things immediately if you learn that your spouse is planning to end your union.

 1. Hire a good attorney

 This is crucial.
 Your goal: Find an experienced advocate who will put your personal and financial interests first.
 Do not use an attorney you share with your spouse.

-Make sure you feel comfortable with the attorney, Elysa Greenblatt, a New York City matrimonial law attorney, tells Money Talks News.
+Make sure you feel comfortable with the attorney, says Elysa Greenblatt, a matrimonial law attorney in New York City.

 Learn the attorney’s detailed fees for services, Greenblatt adds.